thiagoa/notes/Legacy Code.md

 (ideally we do want to cover it), but if we make `getInterface` use `getDeclaration` internally, the surface area of our test will be increased.

+### Interception point and pinch point

+Where can I write a test that will detect many changes in one area?

+An interception point is a point in your program where you can detect the effects of a particular change.
+A change can have more than one interception point.

+- If you are making a private change to a module, the closest I.P. will be the next public interface.
+If you write a test at this level, however, you will be neglecting call-site coverage.
+Sometimes this will your best choice though:
+    - It might be hard to write a test for a distant I.P.
+    - The number of steps between the changed area and the I.P. might make it harder to write assertions.
+    - _Sometimes_, putting the call-site under test will not be a necessity.

+**WARNING**: Always change the code at the change point to make sure tests fail as expected.

+When a change is comprised of other smaller changes, the trick is to find an interception point that will cover all of them: the "pinch point" - a narrowing in an effect sketch.

+- Write characterization tests for the individual change points when you can.
+- Or find a high-level I.P. to focus on a wide chunk of code.
+The benefit is that by doing so, you might not need to break any dependencies.
+- Optionally use an effect sketch to find the I.P.

+What if there is more than one call-site?
+We can choose a single pinch point to perform our changes, especially if the code is not being used in distinct ways.
+Or two call-sites together can be seen as a single pinch point to cover all of our changes.
+The question is: "will I be able to sense the changes in this place?".

+If you can't find a pinch point, write tests for the individual changes or:

+- Revisit the change points.
+Are you trying to do too much at once?
+- Find pinch points for one or two changes at a time.

+A pinch point is a natural encapsulation boundary.
+Encapsulation is: we don't have to care about the internals, but when we do, we don't have to look at the externals to understand them.
+Given a pinch point, how can responsibilities be reallocated to give better encapsulation?

+We can use an effect sketch to find hidden classes or modules in the form of indirect dependencies.
+Are there any encapsulation boundaries in the effect sketch?

+The most important thing to keep in mind: pinch points are a way to start some invasive work in part of a program: for example, writing unit tests and more reasonable integration tests.
+Pinch point tests will eventually go away.

+Be careful for unit tests not to grow into mini-integration tests!

+## Characterization tests

+- Are documentation tests for the current system behavior.
+- They are not about finding bugs.
+- A bug can be a feature users rely on.
+So don't rush to change the behavior.
+- They help us make changes: what the system does VS what it's supposed to do.
+- Flag unexpected behavior and find out what the effect will be after fixed.
+- Given different inputs, characterization tests are a way of asking "what is the actual behavior?".
+- When to stop: do the tests cover the changes we need to make?
+- What can go wrong?
+How can I exploit these gotchas in my tests?
+- Useful technique for monster methods: "sensing variables".
+- Look for invariants, global values, and refactor them.
+This might lead to new insights.
+- Be aware of gotchas: a false positive can happen when the characterization test is not thorough enough, and we might never notice.
+Example: given a function using doubles, we might use "extract method" on it and accidentally convert the double to an int.

+## Library dependencies

+- Avoid direct calls to libraries throughout your code.
+- For languages that support interfaces, prefer libraries that define interfaces which allow you to define fakes.
+- Libraries should be test friendly.